ARK at Chester Cathedral

 What is ARK?

-ARK will be free to enter.
+ARK is free to enter.

 An ‘ARK’ is variously defined as a vessel, a place of refuge or a container to protect items and the cathedral is traditionally a place of sanctuary or simply a place for people to gather.
 In a metaphorical context, vessels appear often in abstract sculpture as do animals and they represent the myriad of creatures that appear woven into the fabric of the cathedral.
 The cathedral, symbolised as an ARK, embraces them all.